2 Day South Coast

 ✓ Glacier equipment: helmet, harness, crampons, and ice axe

-✓ Accommodation in a comfortable hotel with breakfast included and private bathroom
+✓ One night accommodation in a hotel with breakfast and private bathroom

 • Warm clothes (first layer)